pw-z/pw-z.github.io/blog/english/vocabulary20k.md

 These timeless excerpts continue to ***resonate*** with readers across generations, showcasing the enduring power of classic English literature.

 *The vocabulary size up to now, as of 2024.05.17, is **574**.*

+## [Book] 1984 Part1 Chapter1

+It was a bright cold day in April, and the clocks were striking thirteen.
+Winston Smith, his chin ***nuzzled*** into his breast in an effort to escape the ***vile*** wind, slipped quickly through the glass doors of Victory ***Mansions***, though not quickly enough to prevent a ***swirl*** of ***gritty*** dust from entering along with him.

+The hallway smelt of boiled cabbage and old rag ***mats***.
+At one end of it a coloured poster, too large for indoor display, had been ***tacked*** to the wall.
+It ***depicted*** simply an enormous face, more than a metre wide: the face of a man of about forty-five, with a heavy black moustache and ruggedly handsome features.
+Winston made for the stairs.
+It was no use trying the lift.
+Even at the best of times it was seldom working, and at present the electric current was cut off during daylight hours.
+It was part of the economy drive in preparation for Hate Week.
+The flat was seven flights up, and Winston, who was thirty-nine and had a varicose ulcer above his right ankle, went slowly, resting several times on the way.
+On each landing, opposite the lift-shaft, the poster with the enormous face gazed from the wall.
+It was one of those pictures which are so contrived that the eyes follow you about when you move.
+BIG BROTHER IS WATCHING YOU, the caption beneath it ran.